Step 4: Consider the Golden Rules when Rating

 Value

 Regardless of the volume of emissions released, the analysis will remain negative.
-The scale of the rating can reflect the depth, breadth, and persistence of the company’s environmental impact.
+The severity of the rating can reflect the depth, breadth, and persistence of the company’s environmental impact.

 There are some exceptions to this rule: